Egyptian Premier League: Turbulent Times (1960–1974)

 In the 1959–60 season, Zamalek finally won their first title after consistently being runners-up, and Tersana were runners-up and Al Ahly finished third.
 Zamalek won three titles this decade with the help of a new generation led by Hamada Emam, Nabil Nosair, Raafat Attia, Abdou Noshi, Samir Qotb, Yakan Hussein, Ahmed Rifaat, Mahmoud Abou-Regaila and others.

 The Zamalek squad that won the 1963–64 Egyptian Premier League season.

 Al Ahly's grip on the league loosened; though they did win some titles, in the 1965–66 edition, they finished in 6th out of 12, closer to relegation than to the championship.
 The decade had five different champions: Ismaily won their first title during this decade, and El-Olympi and Tersana won the league for the only time.
 Also, the 1962–63 and 1963–64 seasons featured 24 teams, a higher number than ever before.

 The league ceased play in 1967 due to the Six-Day War and league play was not resumed until the 1971–72 season.
 In 1969, Ismaily were allowed to play in the CAF Champions League (then the African Cup of Champion Clubs) as the most recent champions (1966–67 champions).
+(Note: They won in the 1966–67 season.)
 They became the first Egyptian club to win that competition in 1969, though both Al Ahly and Zamalek have now won it many more times.

 In 1971, the league was restarted, only to be swiftly suspended again due to fighting at a match between Al Ahly and Zamalek.
 A controversial penalty for Zamalek which was scored by Farouk Gaafar, this resulted in a pitch invasion from Al Ahly fans after Al Ahly goalkeeper Marwan Kanafany asked the fans to protest, and the dispute was so intense that the league was not allowed to continue, and no winner was declared, despite Zamalek finishing 1st in the table.
 Ghazl El Mahalla won the league in the 1972–73 season for the only time in their history, but the league was then suspended again for the 1973–74 season because of the Yom Kippur War, and replaced with the October League Cup, which was played once and won by Zamalek.